AS OF JANUARY 2019:

 - Please retain your receipt and permit provided to you at the time of reservation and take it with you to the park on the day of your event.

-- If you cancel inside of 60 days prior to your event, the full payment made is forfeited and no refund is available for any reason.
+- If you cancel 60 days or less prior to your event, the full payment made is forfeited and no refund is available for any reason.
 NO RAIN DATES.

 - If you need assistance, (if someone is using your pavilion) take your permit to the concession stand during our summer season and explain the situation to a park employee- they will assist you.
 If you have rented your pavilion in the off season of the summer please call the local non-emergency police line for assistance.